emeric254/PyHawaiiBiosReader/README.md

 * FirePro W9100
 * FirePro W8100 - partial support

 There is also some support for some GCN3 generation of GPUs (Tonga).
-Please use the [TongaBiosEditor branch][https://github.com/emeric254/PyHawaiiBiosReader/tree/TongaBiosEditor].
+Please use this branch: [https://github.com/emeric254/PyHawaiiBiosReader/tree/TongaBiosEditor].